 To understand the concept, think about your home computer.

 Anything stored on your computer would be local to your machine.
 If something happens to your computer’s storage drive, that data is lost.
 An external drive solves for this, in theory, because a copy of your information exists in a location other than directly on your computer.
 While it is not genuinely offsite from your home, it illustrates the point of how crucial offsite backups are to keeping your data safe.

 How Do Offsite Backups Work?

 There are several ways to implement offsite backups.
 Typically, there is software used to sync data or take a snapshot of it for backup, also called a full backup.
-The data is then encrypted and often compressed before being transmitted to the designated secure location for storage.
+The data is then encrypted for transit and often compressed before being transmitted to the designated secure location for storage.

-Preserve Primary Storage Space
+1. Primary Storage Space Preservation and Performance Optimization

-Protection Against a Complete System Crash
+3. Defense Against a Complete System Crash

 We covered this very topic in another article on Data Backup and Disaster Recovery.
 Offsite backups would be an integral part of your business continuity plan that helps your business avoid data loss.
 If your server were to crash, your disaster recovery plan stands ready for you to recover or restore your vital information and continue to function.